-Then, click the Options button to set the advanced options.
+In the Options tab, set the advanced options.
 The options depend on the source and target connection server types and sort in ascending order.

 Ignore errors that are encountered during the transfer process.

 Convert object name to

 Check this option if you require convert object names to Lower case or Upper case during the process.